 Povich himself became a war correspondent in the South Pacific along with Ernie Pyle.
-He spent some time with Pyle and was scheduled to accompany him to Iwo Jima, but he broke several ribs due to air-turbulence while flying.
-It was at Iwo Jima that Pyle was killed by a sniper's bullet.
-Povich also survived a bombing of the hospital ship on which he was a patient.
+He spent some time with Pyle and was scheduled to accompany him to Ie Shima, but he broke several ribs due to air-turbulence while flying.
+It was at Ie Shima that Pyle was killed by a sniper's bullet.
 Povich covered the bloody battles of Iwo Jima and Okinawa with the First Marine Division.

 Povich returned to the United States at the tail end of the 1945 season and resumed covering baseball.
 In 1947, Jackie Robinson apparently became the first black player to play in the major leagues, but Povich revealed that Moses Fleetwood Walker held that honor.
 When the signing of Jackie Robinson occurred Shirley wrote, "Four hundred and fifty-five years after Columbus eagerly discovered America, major league baseball reluctantly discovered the American Negro."
 He felt that the complete emancipation of the black ballplayer occurred when an Art Ditmar fastball decked Larry Doby, and Doby got up, charged the mound, and threw a punch at Ditmar.
 Jackie Robinson had been under severe restraints from arguing with umpires and fighting with other players.
 Now the bonds had been loosened.

-In 1961 Shirley made the list of Who's Who in American Women.
+In 1961 Shirley made the list of Who's Who of American Women.
 The honor was rescinded when it was discovered that Shirley was actually a man.

 Povich hammered at the owner of the Washington Redskins, George Preston Marshall, who refused to hire black football players at a time when most other teams were employing them.
 This caused Shirley to write, "Jim Brown, born ineligible to play for the Washington Redskins, integrated their end zone three times yesterday."